sajib4386/Emergency-Hotline/README.md

 ### What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?

 **Ans:**

-1.When a specific element is needed, getElementById is used.
+     1. When a specific element is needed, getElementById is used.
 It is determined by id.

-2.When several elements are needed together for a task, getElementsByClassName is used.
+     2. When several elements are needed together for a task, getElementsByClassName is used.
 It is determined by CSS class.

-3.When the first element is needed, querySelector is used.
+     3. When the first element is needed, querySelector is used.
 It is determined by CSS selector.

-4.When all elements are needed, querySelectorAll is used.
+     4. When all elements are needed, querySelectorAll is used.
 It is determined by CSS selector.

----

 ### How do you create and insert a new element into the DOM?